 Orchid may elect not to renew the management agreement, even without cause.
-The initial term of our management agreement was automatically renewed in accordance with the terms of the agreement on February 20, 2016.
-Upon the expiration of any automatic renewal term, with the consent of the majority of their independent directors, and upon providing 180-days' prior written notice, Orchid may elect not to renew the management agreement.
+The management agreement is automatically renewed in accordance with the terms of the agreement, each year, on February 20.
+However, with the consent of the majority of their independent directors, and upon providing 180-days' prior written notice, Orchid may elect not to renew the management agreement.
 If Orchid elects to not renew the agreement because of a decision by its Board of Directors that the management fee is unfair, Bimini Advisors will have the right to renegotiate a mutually agreeable management fee.
 If Orchid elects to not renew the management agreement without cause, it is required to pay Bimini Advisors a termination fee equal to three times the average annual management fee incurred during the prior 24-month period immediately preceding the most recently completed calendar quarter prior to the effective date of termination.
-While these provisions may increase the effective cost of electing to not renew the management agreement, the fee may be insufficient to recoup the costs Bimini Capital incurred in bringing Orchid to market and completing its initial public offering.
+Notwithstanding the termination fee, nonrenewal of the management agreement may adversely affect our business, financial condition and results of operations.